yu-z/MOD/README.md

 ## Citations

-If you use GPUMD in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in GPUMD:
+If you use MOD in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in MOD:
-* [1] Zheyong Fan, Wei Chen, Ville Vierimaa, and Ari Harju.
-Efficient molecular dynamics simulations with many-body potentials on graphics processing units.
-Computer Physics Communications, 218:10-16, 2017.

-If your work involves using heat current and virial stress formulas as implemented in GPUMD, the following paper can be cited:
-* [2] Zheyong Fan, Luiz Felipe C. Pereira, Hui-Qiong Wang, Jin-Cheng Zheng, Davide Donadio, and Ari Harju.
-Force and heat current formulas for many-body potentials in molecular dynamics simulations with applications to thermal conductivity calculations.
-Phys.
-Rev. B, 92:094301, Sep 2015.

-You can cite the following paper if you use GPUMD to study heat transport using the in-out decomposition for 2D materials and/or the spectral decomposition method as described in it:
-* [3] Zheyong Fan, Luiz Felipe C. Pereira, Petri Hirvonen, Mikko M. Ervasti, Ken R. Elder, Davide Donadio, Tapio Ala-Nissila, and Ari Harju.
-Thermal conductivity decomposition in two-dimensional materials: Application to graphene.
-Phys.
-Rev. B, 95:144309, Apr 2017.
+* [1] xxx